-Air quality impacts from exhaust and dust emissions from construction equipment would be temporary and localized in nature, with no long or short-term violations of state air quality standards expected as a result of Project implementation.
+Air quality impacts from exhaust and dust emissions from construction equipment would be temporary and localized in nature, with no long or short-term violations of state air quality standards expected to result from Project implementation.

 Although construction, transportation, and site-rehabilitation activities would temporarily elevate ambient noise levels at the construction site, the Project would not result in long-term changes to noise levels.